 Stand against deforestation of the Amazon and our world's precious forests.

 With the support of our donors, each year we conduct monitoring overflights of the Amazon region.
-In 2019, we flew over to document heavy burns and found bleak images like the one on the right.
-Fires are an amalgamation of climate change and burns to make way for cattle grazing.
+This June 2021, we recorded thehighest number of fire hotspots in the Amazon rainforest since 2007 and found bleak images like the one shown here.

 Why save the Amazon?